Prayer Information

 Soul of Christ

 The author of this prayer is unknown but it is believed to have been written in the 14th century.
 St. Ignatius of Loyola popularized this prayer in the 16th century by including it in his spiritual exercises.
 Those exercises included prayers and meditations aimed to help people deepen their relationship with God.
-One line from the prayer, highlighted in red and italics below, has been removed to enhance the poetic flow.
+The line highlighted in red and italics below has been removed to enhance the poetic flow.

 O good Jesus, hear me.